libremfg/rhize-docs/content/how-to/gql/filter.md

     identifier:
 ---

-When a query returns many items, it's often helpful to filter the response to some subset.
+When a query or mutation involves many items, it's often helpful to filter the response to some subset.
 Rhize has many filters to make your queries more precise, bringing more meaningful results with less need for secondary processing.

-This page provides a detailed guide of how to use the filters with examples of how to use them.
-For a bare reference, refer to the [Filter reference]({{< relref "/reference/gql-filters" >}}).

 {{< notice "note" >}}
-These filters are based on Rhize's implementation of the Dgraph [`@search` directives](https://dgraph.io/docs/graphql/schema/directives/search/).
+This page provides a detailed guide of how to use the filters, with examples.
+For a bare reference of filters and data types, refer to the [GraphQL type reference]({{< relref "/reference/gql-types" >}}).
 {{< /notice >}}

 ## Filter by property

+The following sections show some common [scalar filters]({{< relref "/reference/gql-types#scalar-filters" >}}), filters that work on `string`, `dateTime`, and numeric values.
 These filters return only the resources that have some specified property or property range.
-They typically work on `string` and `dateTime` objects.

 ### `between` dates